Same-sex marriage in Spain: Opposition court challenges

 On July 21, 2005, a judge from the city of Dénia, Valencia refused to issue a marriage license to a lesbian couple.
 The judge filed a challenge against the same-sex marriage law with the Constitutional Court based on Article 163 of the Constitution, which allows judges to challenge constitutional changes.
 In August 2005, a judge from Gran Canaria refused licenses to three same-sex couples and mounted another constitutional challenge.
 In December 2005, the Constitutional Court rejected both challenges owing to both judges' lack of standing to file them.
 On September 30, 2005, the opposition People's Party decided to initiate a separate constitutional challenge, causing division within the party.
 The outcome was published on November 6, 2012, seven years after the challenge was presented.
-The court decided to uphold the same-sex marriage law with 8 support votes and 3 against.
+The court decided to uphold the same-sex marriage law with eight support votes and three against.

-On February 27, 2007, the Spanish Family Forum presented an initiative signed by 1.5 million people to legislate marriage as the union of a man and a woman only (thus effectively prohibiting same-sex marriage).
-The initiative was rejected by the Spanish Congress.
+On February 27, 2007, the Spanish Family Forum presented an initiative signed by 1.5 million people to legislate marriage as "the union of a man and a woman" only, thus effectively prohibiting same-sex marriage.
+The initiative was rejected by the Congress of Deputies.
 On May 30, 2007, the aforementioned judge of Dénia was condemned by the Disciplinary Committee of the General Council of the Judiciary to pay €305 for refusing to marry the couple and was also strictly warned against doing it again.
 She attributed this action to government "propagandistic machinery".

 Residency issues

-Shortly after the law was passed, questions arose about the legal status of marriage to non-Spaniards, after a Spaniard and an Indian national living in Catalonia were denied a marriage license on the grounds that India did not permit same-sex marriage.
+Shortly after the law was passed, questions arose about the legal status of marriages to non-Spaniards, after a Spaniard and an Indian national living in Catalonia were denied a marriage license on the grounds that India did not permit same-sex marriage.
 However, on July 22, another judge in Catalonia married a Spanish woman and her Argentinian partner (the first same-sex marriage between women in Spain).
 This judge disagreed with his colleague's decision and gave preference to the right of marriage over Argentinian law, which at the time did not allow same-sex marriage.